paulrougieux/eu_cbm_hat/README.md

     >>> from eu_cbm_hat.tests.copy_data import copy_test_data
     >>> copy_test_data()

-Clone the repository containing the AIDB (with a deploy token) inside your home folder in the parent directory of the path given by `eu_cbm_hat.eu_cbm_aidb_dir`.
+Clone the repository containing the AIDB inside your home folder in the parent directory of the path given by `eu_cbm_hat.eu_cbm_aidb_dir`.
 Back to the shell (or conda console):